“For every nation We have ordained religious ceremonies which they must follow.” [Al-Hajj 22:67]

 “You will surely follow the ways, steps, or traditions of those who came before you, span by span and yard by yard (very carefully) even if they entered into a lizard’s hole you would enter it.”
 The companions asked, “O Prophet, you mean the Jews and Christians?”
 He replied, “Who else!?”
 [Reported by Imaam Bukhaari]

-He also said, “If one imitates another nation or people, he will be from them.”
+“If one imitates another nation or people, he will be from them.”
 [Reported by Imaam Abu-Daawud]